anderdnavarro/docker-SigProfilerAssignment/README.md

 #   --output DIRECTORY              Path to the output folder  [default: /home]
 #   --input_type STRING             Three accepted input types: vcf (for vcf/maf files), seg (for different segmentation files) and matrix (for mutational matrix) [default: vcf]
 #   --context_type INT/STRING       Required context type if input_type is vcf. context_type takes which context type of the input data is considered for assignment [default: 96]
+#   --collapse_to_SBS96 BOOL        By default sigantures are collapsed to SBS96 context.
+Use this option to disable the collapsing to SBS96 context if you are using other context types [default: True]
 #   --cosmic_version FLOAT          Defines the version of the COSMIC reference signatures  [default: 3.4]
 #   --exome BOOLEAN                 Defines if the exome renormalized COSMIC signatures will be used  [default: False]
 #   --genome_build STRING           The reference genome build, used for select the appropriate version of the COSMIC reference signatures, as well as processing the mutation calling file/s  [default: GRCh37]